-Englændergraven continues to be maintained, these days by the parish of Tarm Kirke, and people frequently place flowers, wreathes, and notes at the grave site of Harvey Porter and Donald Morris
+Englændergraven continues to be maintained, these days by the parish of Tarm Kirke.
+Local people and visitors frequently place flowers, wreaths, and notes at the grave site of Harvey Porter and Donald Morris.

 Søren Flensted, member of The Denmark Team, Commonwealth War Graves Commission,

 unveiling the memorial plaque at Englændergraven on 12 March 2015.

 Photograph by Aase Flensted

 Plaque unveiled at Englændergraven on 12 March 2015.

 Designed by Gail R. Michener, daughter of Navigator Stoney Mitchell, and Al Stirling of Southern California Bronze with translation assistance by Anni Guldberg Madsen

 nearest kin (first cousin once removed)

 12 March 2015